The Partition Ratio: Blood to Breath Alcohol

 Real People Are Not Average

 The 2,100 to 1 figure is a population average chosen decades ago.
-Real ratios vary widely.
-Dr. Kurt Dubowski, one of the most cited researchers in the field, found that the true average is closer to 2,375 to 1 and that individual ratios run from roughly 1,100 to 1 up to 3,200 to 1.
-His research suggests that for as many as 14 percent of people, a breath reading can overstate the real blood-alcohol level by as much as 55 percent.
-Breath temperature, breathing pattern, red blood cell volume, sex, and the timing of your last drink all move the ratio.
-When your true ratio sits below 2,100 to 1, the machine reports a blood-alcohol level higher than the one you have.
+Dr. Kurt Dubowski, one of the most cited researchers in the field, concluded that wide individual variations from the population mean partition values exist, and that it is impossible or infeasible to convert a breath alcohol concentration into the simultaneous blood alcohol concentration with forensically acceptable certainty.
+Breath temperature, breathing pattern, sex, and the timing of your last drink all move the ratio.
+When a person’s true ratio sits below 2,100 to 1, the machine reports a blood-alcohol level higher than the one they actually have.

 It Even Changes Within You